-C. Appeal Process:
+JJJ.
+Appeal Process:

-- Appealing the Decision of an Administrative Hearing: A copy of the appeal, the entire record, and the complete disciplinary file will be reviewed by an Assistant Vice President for Student Affairs and Dean of Students, or other appropriate Student Affairs staff member as determined by the Vice President for Student Affairs and Dean of Students.
+- Appealing the Decision of an Administrative Hearing: A copy of the appeal, the entire record, and the complete disciplinary file will be reviewed by the Dean of Students, or other appropriate Student Affairs staff member as determined by the Vice President for Student Affairs and Athletics.
 The Appellate Officer will render a final decision on the appeal.
 The Appellate Officer may deny an appeal, overturn the decision of an Administrative Hearing Officer, alter sanctions, or order a new hearing to be held. - a.
-If all appropriate Student Affairs staff members need to recuse themselves do to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Student Affairs and Strategic Initiatives. - 2.
-Appealing the decision of a Hearing Panel: A copy of the appeal, the entire record, and the complete disciplinary file will be reviewed by the Vice President for Student Affairs and Strategic Initiatives, who will render a final decision on the appeal.
+If all appropriate Student Affairs staff members need to recuse themselves due to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Student Affairs and Athletics. - 2.
+Appealing the decision of a Hearing Panel: A copy of the appeal, the entire record, and the complete disciplinary file will be reviewed by the Vice President for Student Affairs and Athletics, who will render a final decision on the appeal.
 The appeal may be denied, a new hearing may be ordered, or the case may be sent back to the original panel.
-The Vice President for Student Affairs and Strategic Initiatives may not alter sanctions rendered by standard Hearing Panels. - a.
-If the Vice President for Student Affairs and Strategic Initiatives needs to recuse themselves do to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Finance. - b.
-If a student, after choosing to submit an Early Plea of "in violation," appeals the decision of a Sanction Hearing, the appeal will be heard by the Vice President for Student Affairs and Strategic Initiatives, who will render a final decision on the appeal.
+The Vice President for Student Affairs and Athletics may not alter sanctions rendered by standard Hearing Panels. - b.If the Vice President for Student Affairs and Athletics needs to recuse themselves do to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Finance. - c.
+If a student, after choosing to submit an Early Plea of "in violation," appeals the decision of a Sanction Hearing, the appeal will be heard by the Vice President for Student Affairs and Athletics, who will render a final decision on the appeal.
 The appeal may be denied, a new Sanction Hearing may be ordered, the case may be sent back to the original Sanction Hearing Panel/Officer, or sanctions may be altered.
-If the Vice President for Student Affairs and Strategic Initiatives do to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Finance. - 3.
+If the Vice President for Student Affairs and Athletics needs to recuse themselves do to a real or perceived conflict of interest, the appeal will be heard by the Vice President for Finance. - 3.
 If a new hearing is called for on the basis of the appeal, the Office of Student Affairs will convene a new Panel or assign a new Administrative Hearing Officer according to the guidelines set forth by the College.
 The findings and decisions made by the second hearing will be final, and no further appeal will be granted.